 Within the field of general professional skills courses (Allgemeine Berufsvorbereitung or ABV), the Career Service is not only responsible for organising the internship modules, but also for planning and hosting events about communication skills.
 We regularly offer project modules on the following topics:

-- Gesprächsführung und Verhandlung (Conducting Discussions and Negotiations)
+- Gesprächsführung und Verhandlung (conducting discussions and negotiations)

-- Präsentieren, Diskutieren, Moderieren (Present, Discuss, Moderate)
+- Präsentieren, Diskutieren, Moderieren (presenting, discussing, moderating)

 Structure and Requirements of Project Modules

-Because these modules focus so much on practice, you are required not only to participate actively and regularly in the course, but also to be open to working with students from a wide range of different departments and be willing to make a personal contribution.
+Because these modules focus on practice, you are required not only to participate actively and regularly in the course, but also to be open to working with students from a wide range of different departments and be willing to make a personal contribution.